clamsproject/clams-python/CONTRIBUTING.md

 For a dev install without a matching tag, `setuptools-scm` generates a version like `1.4.1.dev20+gaf551a4e4.d20260325`.

+## Releases

+Release PRs (from `develop` to `main`) are gated by the `release-check` CI workflow.
+Before opening one:

+1. Title the PR exactly `releasing X.Y.Z` (strict semver); `release-check` reads the version from the title.
+2. Run `python build-tools/prep_release.py X.Y.Z` and commit its changes.
+See inside the prep script to see what's actually prepared.

 ## Migration from Makefile

 The old `Makefile` and `setup.py` have been removed.
 If you are